Reclaiming a Stolen Unity: The Case for Pan-Arabism

 The Centuries After Independence

 At this point, division overtook the Arab states.
 Their governments would fight or befriend each other, recognizing the non-existent difference that lies between them.
-This would go on to put the idea that an Arab from an Arab country other than one’s own was different than him, although just decades earlier, there was no such issue.
+This only advanced illegimate lines that existed between them.

 How This Leads to Today

-Today, Arabs have completely mentally separated themselves from one another.
-They think their brother from another modern Arab country is significantly different from them, often thinking negatively of them due to borders that were drawn not even two generations ago by the West.
+Today, Arabs have completely separated themselves from one another.
+They think their brother from another modern Arab country is significantly different from them, often thinking negatively of some of their mildly different traits.
 This effectively puts us on the path to recognizing 22 new nations rather than one unified Arab nation, which is embarrassing, puts us at a major loss, and leaves the complex and beautiful history of the Arab nation in the past.

 Pan-Arabism – The Solution

-Two of the most famous advocates for Pan-Arabism were Michel Aflaq, the founder of the Arab Ba’ath Movement, and Jamal Abdel Nasser, a leading revolutionary of the 1952 Egyptian Revolution and President of Egypt from 1954-1970.
-According to Aflaq, “Nationalism is the awareness of the unity of the nation, its past, present, and future; it is the feeling that this unity is a sacred trust” (Fi Sabil al-Ba’ath) (1959).
-Arabs must realize their shared past and come together to overcome their oppressors, as many of their issues were a result of their oppressors, whether Turkish or European, and only the Arabs will have the best interest of themselves in mind.
+Two of the most famous advocates for Pan-Arabism were Michel Aflaq, the founder of the Arab Ba’ath Movement, and Gamal Abdel Nasser, a leading revolutionary of the 1952 Egyptian Revolution and President of Egypt from 1954-1970.
+According to Aflaq, “Nationalism is the awareness of the unity of the nation, its past, present, and future; it is the feeling that this unity is a sacred trust” (Fi Sabil al-Ba’ath).
+Arabs must realize their shared past and come together to overcome their oppressors, as many of their issues were a result of their oppressors, whether Turkish or European, and only the Arabs will have their best interest of themselves in mind.

 How Would Unity Look?